siobhan008-stack/Gym/README.md

 - Credit due to my mentor Jonathan Munz for much coding inspiration, review and enhancement ideas for my website!
 - Big thanks also to the tutors also for assistance during the project.

 Unfortunately I missed out on the slack channel #user-centric-frontend.
 I was just looking at the github channel so I think I missed out on a lot of general help.
 As a result I think my website is a lot more basic than it could be.
-However I feel if I don't submit now, I'm afraid I might not finish the course.
+However I feel if I don't submit now, I'm afraid I might not finish the course.I also spent a huge amount of time trying to make modifications for different screen sizes (not I have six pages).
+My issue was trying to understand how to view each bootstrap size.
+For eg. I would use chrome's dev tools to view on an iphone6 and that view would appear differently to my own iphone hardware, and at what breakpoint to code and view.
+Tim finally explained this to me, however I had a lot of wasted time prior to this on this.

 ## Credits:
 To the various websites I pulled my images from just for the purposes of the project.